“Love blinds us all…”

 I’m on the fence about this one.

-The first 40% is all build up, focusing on the story of Kristy and Lance – how they met, following the progression of their relationship from dating to marriage.
+The first 40% is all build-up, focusing on the story of Kristy and Lance – how they met, following the progression of their relationship from dating to marriage.
 I was not expecting this much emphasis on the romantic element.
 I experienced a cloud of confusion lingering around my reading experience.
 I kept thinking do I keep reading this?
 I didn’t want to read a romance?
 Is anything going to fucking happen?!

 I mean come on!
 Give me a yard brawl with a shiv or a cell smeared in shit.
 Anything!
 Ok, maybe not the shit…

 It seems to me Overton asked herself this same question when writing the novel.
 Why wouldn’t Kristy just leave?
 She’s been a strong, capable single mother since she was a teenager.
 She’s fought every step of the way to provide her son with a shot at a better life.
-Why would a person like that not leave a someone who was breaking her down, destroying everything she’d worked so hard for?
+Why would a person like that not leave someone who was breaking her down, destroying everything she’d worked so hard for?

-To me, there was a serious misstep made in terms of what to give attention to in this novel.
-There should have been more suspense created with a deeper understanding of Lance’s ex-wives, and his past crimes, and less focus on the sad man writing Kristy letters on death row.
-There should have been more sinister atmosphere created by discovering things about Lance’s current personal ties and financial situation.
+To me, there was a misstep in terms of what to give attention to in this novel.
+There should have been more suspense created with a deeper understanding of Lance’s ex-wives and his past crimes, and less focus on the sad man writing Kristy letters on death row.
+There should have been a more sinister atmosphere created by discovering things about Lance’s current personal ties and financial situation.
 He’s a Judo teacher/part-time realtor who can afford a brand new Jeep and SUV in one shot?
 Where the hell was Kristy’s investigative prowess to kick the tension up a notch?
 She should have been sneaking around, trying not to get caught, as she unravelled Lance’s bullshit and found confidence in her decision to end him.

 Again, it just felt like this novel didn’t know what it wanted to be – a soapy drama or something thrilling.

-From the author of Sunday Times bestseller and Richard & Judy Book Club pick, Baby Doll , comes a riveting thriller with domestic violence, murder and how far one woman will go to protect her family at its core.
+From the author of Sunday Times bestseller and Richard & Judy Book Club pick, Baby Doll, comes a riveting thriller with domestic violence, murder and how far one woman will go to protect her family at its core.

 What if murder was your only way out?